chsEngineer13/geo/README.rst

 **Development Environment Setup**

 The development team recommends using **Docker Engine 1.12.0+** (docker-compose) for setting up your development environment.
-See the README in the docker directory for detailed instructions.
+See the `README`_ in the docker directory for detailed instructions.

+.. _README: docker/README.md